pyiron/pyiron_module_template/docs/README.md

 etc.

 Within this repository, the new module is called `pyiron_module_template` which should be renamed to `pyiron_IntendedModuleName`.
-This can be easily achieved by modifying and running the update_module_name.sh script.
+This can be easily achieved by modifying and running `bash ./update_module_name.sh` script.

 The licence is free to choose, but as a default the BSD3 licence packed here.